U.S. delivers helicopters to bolster Jordan's border defenses

 Washington has announced it plans to stay in Syria long after Islamic State has been defeated and has military bases in the northeastern part of the war-torn country.

-In a handover ceremony attended by U.S. Central Command chief General Joseph Votel and Jordan’s Chief of Staff, the helicopters landed in a mock hostage rescue by special forces.
+In a handover ceremony attended by U.S. Central Command chief General Joseph Votel and Jordan’s Chief of Staff General Mahmoud Freihat, the helicopters landed in a mock hostage rescue by special forces.

 “The United States remains committed to supporting the Jordanian air force efforts to protect Jordan’s borders and deter counter acts of terror and contribute to defeat ISIS coalition operations,” said Henry Wooster, Charge d‘Affaires of the U.S. Embassy in Jordan, during the ceremony at the King Abdullah air base 35 km northeast of the capital.